ermongroup/cs228-notes/learning/structure/index.md

 Here we discuss the celebrated Chow-Liu algorithm, proposed in 1968.

 _A bit of history._
-Chow and Liu were interested in fitting distributions over a set of binary hand-written digits for the purposes of optical character recognition.
+Chow and Liu were interested in fitting distributions over binary images of hand-written digits for the purposes of optical character recognition.
-We have seen the number of parameters grows exponentially in the number of pixels, and so naturally they became interested in parsimonious representations.
+As we have seen, the number of parameters grows exponentially in the number of pixels and so they naturally became interested in parsimonious representations.
 Specifically, they considered the set of distributions which factor according to some directed tree.
-Roughly speaking, they showed that in this case the aforementioned problem of maximizing likelihood reduces to a maximum spanning tree problem, which happens to be a famously _tractable_ problem.
+Roughly speaking, they showed that for this class of graphs the aforementioned problem of maximizing likelihood reduces to a maximum spanning tree problem.
+Such problems are famously _tractable_.

-_Note on identifiability._
+_A note on identifiability._
-If a distribution $$p$$ factors according to a tree rooted at some variable $$X_r$$, where $$r \in \{1, \dots, n\}$$, then it factors according to the same tree rooted at every other variable.
+If a distribution $$p$$ factors according to a rooted tree with root $$X_r$$, where $$r \in \{1, \dots, n\}$$, then it factors according to the same tree rooted at any other variable $$X_i$$, where $$i = 1, \dots, n$$ and $$i \neq r$$.
-In other words, these two graphs are _I-equivalent_.
+In other words, two such rooted trees with the same skeleton but different roots are _I-equivalent_.
+To see this, notice that they have the same skeleton and same _v-structures_.
+Hence, we say that the root of the graph is not _identifiable_.
+By this we mean that two different choices of root give the same distribution, and so from the distribution alone we can not determine the root.
+This is related to the fact that we do not apply _causal_ interpretations to the edges in structure learning.
+These techniques only involve statistical association apparent in the distribution.
-We will see below that Chow and Liu's formulation choice of root is immaterial to maximizing the likelihood.
+We see below that, in Chow and Liu's formulation, the choice of root is immaterial to maximizing the likelihood.

-### Chow and Liu's solution to the optimization
+### Chow and Liu's solution

 Suppose we have a dataset $$x^{(1)}, \dots, x^{(m)}$$ in some finite set $$\mathcal{S} = \prod_{i = 1}^{n} S_i$$, where $$S_i$$ are each finite sets for $$i = 1, \dots, n$$.
 As usual, we define the _empirical distribution_ $$\hat{p}$$ on $$\mathcal{S}$$ so that $$\hat{p}(x)$$ is the number of times $$x$$ appears in the dataset.
 We consider the above optimization for the case in which $$\mathcal{G}$$ is the set of directed trees.
 Chow and Liu's solution has two steps.

-_Step 1: optimal distribution given tree._
+_Step 1: optimal distribution for a given tree._
-First, they fix a directed tree $$T$$, and considered how to maximize the log likelihood among all distributions that factor according $$T$$.
+First, we fix a directed tree $$T$$ and then maximize the log likelihood among all distributions that factor according $$T$$.
-We have seen ([Learning in directed models](../directed/)) that the solution to this problem is to pick the conditional probabilities to match the empirical distribution.
+The solution to this problem (see [Learning in directed models](../directed/)) is to pick the conditional probabilities to match the empirical distribution.
-In other words, if we denote the solution for tree $$T$$ by $$p^\star_T$$, it satisfies
+Denote the optimal distribution by $$p^\star_T$$.
+Then

 $$
     p^\star_T(X) = \hat{p}(X_r) \prod_{i \neq r} \hat{p}(X_i | X_{\text{pa}(i)})
 $$

-where $$X_r$$ is the root of the tree.
+Here $$X_r$$, with $$r \in \{1, \dots, n\}$$, is the root of the tree and $$i$$ ranges from $$1, \dots, n$$ except $$r$$.

 _Step 2: optimal tree._
-Second, they plug in $$p^\star_T$$ and consider optimizing $$T$$.
+Second, we substitute $$p^\star_T$$ into the objective and optimize $$T$$.
-The first step is express the log likelihood in terms of the empirical distribution as
+The first step is to express the log likelihood in terms of the empirical distribution as

 $$
 \begin{aligned}